-Unlike the more condensed Little India’s of Gerrard Street (Toronto) and Jackson Heights (New York), Artesia’s indo-metropolis is sprawled out across several blocks.
-It belongs to the second largest South Asian community in the United States, just behind New York City.
+Unlike the more condensed Little India’s of Gerrard Street (Toronto) and Jackson Heights (New York), Artesia’s indo-metropolis is sprawled across several blocks.
+It belongs to the second-largest South Asian community in the United States, just behind New York City.
 Little India is located on Pioneer Boulevard in Artesia, approximately between 183rd St. and 187th St. Though dressing up “in your shopping best” seems to be the protocol in this neighborhood, make sure to wear comfy shoes because it can often take hours to get through four city blocks of shops and restaurants.

 Frontier Heritage is the place to go for the largest selection of quality salwars, saris, and lehengas.
 Their large storefront has two floors with anÂ accommodatingÂ staff. Â Owners, Ravi and Neeta Asija, have recently expanded to a new location next door, branded Raas, which sells more budget-friendly clothing at a less expensive quality.
 They also have popular store locations in India.
 Sangya Trivedi Reddy, recently married, states, “I looked through several collections in India, and ended up getting all my bridal outfits at Frontier in Delhi.”

-The second floor dressing room always has a bride-to-be, or two, trying on a sparkly red lehenga with family on the sidelines.
-Southern California native, Radua Nazir says, ” I always look forward to seeing the brides picking out clothes with their grooms, it’s cute to imagine their future wedding and life together.”
+The second-floor dressing room always has a bride-to-be, or two, trying on a sparkly red lehenga with family on the sidelines.
+Southern California native Radua Nazir says, ” I always look forward to seeing the brides picking out clothes with their grooms.
+It’s cute to imagine their future wedding and life together.”

-Liza Kazi, originally from Bangladesh, is a long time Artesia shopper.
+Liza Kazi, originally from Bangladesh, is a longtime Artesia shopper.
 A lot of her business goes to Mirage, a collection of mostly Pakistani designers.
 She describes it as having the most versatile clothing for fusion wear, “you can easily convert their salwar suits to a western outfit by mix and matching pants,” says Kazi.

 The boutique which caught our eye was Manshaa.
 Vintage frames and decals, offset by the vibrant colors of the on-trend apparel and accessories, line the walls.
 Kazi shares, “Manshaa carries the latest trends and is perfect for those looking for something unique.”

-Indian designers Bhumika and Shyamal Shodhan agree; the designers exclusively carry their product at Manshaa, along with three other select boutiques in the U.S.
+Indian designers Bhumika and Shyamal Shodhan agree; the designers exclusively carry their product at Manshaa and three other select boutiques in the U.S.

-They say, diamonds are a girl’s best friend, and rubies and emeralds are in her inner circle.
+They say diamonds are a girl’s best friend, and rubies and emeralds are in her inner circle.
 If you agree, then a stop at Bhindi Jewellers is equivalent to an all girl’s weekend.
-A family owned business, Bhindi’s has two floors of designer jewelry fashioned by the family’s design team.
-Celebrities, such as Angelina Jolie, have visited their LA location to take a look at their collection.
-Some do say that you need a celebrity budget to shop there, with many necklace and earring sets going for close to $30,000.
+A family-owned business, Bhindi’s has two floors of designer jewelry fashioned by the family’s design team.
+Celebrities, such as Angelina Jolie, have visited their LA location to look at their collection.
+Some say that you need a celebrity budget to shop there, with many necklaces and earring sets going for close to $30,000.

 One of the largest showrooms in the U.S., their LA location has two sprawling floors filled with some of the most unique South Asian inspired jewelry we’ve ever seen.
 The Bhindi’s are the largest manufacturers and retailers of 22kt gold and diamond jewelry in the U.S. It’s rumored that when the owner’s daughter was married, the strings of her lehenga were strung with diamonds.

-A popular reward for a long day of shopping is stopping at Surati Farsan Mart, known for it’sÂ vegetarianÂ snacks, such as dosas, chaat, puri, and samosas.
+A popular reward for a long day of shopping is stopping at Surati Farsan Mart, known for its vegetarian snacks, such as dosas, chaat, puri, and samosas.
 Nazir shares, “The snack places remind me of my childhood.
 After my mom would be done shopping, we would snack before we left.”
 The ritual is an example of how Artesia’s “Little India” is at the center of family activity within the South Asian community.

-After a day of browsing Pakistani and Indian fashion, and eating Bangladeshi food, we found that, in Artesia, India, Pakistan, and Bangladesh shop peacefully in “Little India.”
+After a day of browsing Pakistani and Indian fashion and eating Bangladeshi food, we found that, in Artesia, India, Pakistan, and Bangladesh shop peacefully in “Little India.”

 — NATASHA KHAN KAZI